Circling the Glenmore Reservoir reveals one of Calgary’s most layered urban landscapes.

 Glenmore Sailing School – 8415 24 Street S.W.
 (South Glenmore Park – 90 Ave. and 24 St. S.W.)

-Weaselhead Flats
+Into Weaselhead Flats

 Along with trails and pathways, this is a great place for birding, canoeing and kayaking.

 Nearly half of Calgary’s water supply is drawn from the Glenmore Reservoir.
-The Glenmore Water Treatment Plant is one of two plants that supplies over 1.3 million Calgarians and surrounding communities with high-quality drinking water.
+The Glenmore Water Treatment Plant is one of two plants that supply over 1.3 million Calgarians and surrounding communities with high-quality drinking water.

 The source water is susceptible to contaminants.
 This makes treatment more difficult and costly.
 Limiting recreational use to reduce pollution is critical.
 The following are prohibited: